CodeSpace: Using AI

 AI for Understanding Code

-But if after struggling for several minutes, the solution is still elusive, an LLM can help.
+If, after struggling for several minutes, the solution is still elusive, maybe an LLM can help.
 Here’s a prompt for guidance in such situations:

 I’m learning Python, and I wrote the following code.